paulogcsouza/Shell-Script/README.md

 # Shell-Script
-Shell script to do automated search in linux on the 'PORTADA' website   ///  Shell script para fazer busca automatizada em linux no site 'PORTADA'
+shell script for study purposes. seeking to automate and facilitate tasks in linux